tldr-pages/tldr/pages/common/xml-format.md

 `xml format --recover --noindent {{path/to/malformed.xml|URI}} >{{path/to/recovered.xml}}`

-- Format an XML document from standard input, removing the DOCTYPE declaration:
+- Format an XML document from the standard input, removing the DOCTYPE declaration:

 `cat {{path\to\input.xml}} | xml format --dropdtd >{{path/to/output.xml}}`